-How We Start These Cases
+How Our Team Starts These Cases

 In a typical nonemergency situation, once an initial strategy is established with the knowledge and agreement of our client, a pleading must be filed in the local court of record.
-The opposing party must then either be served with process, or they must agree to sign a waiver of service for due process to be established.
+The opposing party must then either be served with due process, or they must agree to sign a waiver of service for due process to be established.
 In other words, the opposing party must be notified of the lawsuit.

-What Is Required To Initiate A Divorce
+What Is Required To Initiate A Divorce In Texas?

-Building Your Case
+Building Your Austin Divorce Case

 - Requests for the production of documents